Skip over main navigation

 Vision

-All women are empowered and have substantive equality
+A world where all women are empowered and have substantive equality

 Mission